 - (a) Advising members regarding their conditions of employment, rights and entitlements pursuant to the governing industrial relations regulation. - (b) Advising members regarding their entitlements and obligations pursuant to the applicable occupational health and safety legislation and applicable workers' compensation legislation. - (c) Representing members during bargaining for union collective agreements - (d) Advocating for improvements to industrial legislation and legislation pertaining specifically to train running. - (e) Representing members during workplace investigations and disciplinary hearings. - (f) Representing members and the Union before industrial tribunals. - (g) Having carriage of, and protecting the rules of the Union. - (h) Having carriage of the records and accounts of the Union

 Operating Results

-The surplus for the financial year amounted to \$329,747.
+The deficit for the financial year amounted to \$3,473 (2017 surplus: \$329,747).
 No provision for tax was necessary as the Union is considered exempt.

 Significant Changes in Financial Affairs